About

 After years of frustration with poor policies and funding cuts, Rhiannon was led to become more politically active.
 In 2014, she was the first Indigenous person elected to the Delta Board of Education.
 As a Delta School Board Trustee, Rhiannon focused on repairing and building stronger relationships with education partners.
 She was appointed to the B.C.
 School Trustees Association’s Indigenous Education Committee and was named co-chair of the committee until the end of her term.

-While not successfully re-elected, she was inspired to launch a consulting firm with her running-mate, Andrea Hilder, to continue to do this important work.
+While not successfully re-elected, she was inspired to launch a consulting firm to continue to do this important work.

 Get In Touch